ChSatyaSavith/Legal_Document_Similarity/README.md

 ````
 read_docx(folder_path)
 ````
-- Pass the folder path which contains your generated documents
+- Pass the pdf path of the generated document

 ````
 checkSimilarity()